haveasmileYEAH/DECO3500-Vistic/README.md

 You only need to choose one method to set up your environment; we recommend trying “1.
 Quick Install” first.
 If you encounter difficulties installing Node, you can directly use “2.
 The Docker method provided on the official website”.

-1. If your operation system is Windows11 or MacOS, you can try the following command to run the project,    however the command are the shortcut, but if it works, you will not need to install the docker and set it up.
+1. If your operating system is Windows 11 or macOS, you can try the following command to run the project;    however, the command is a shortcut, but if it works, you will not need to install Docker and set it up.

 Windows11(bash):